 They trying to get you to insure yourself against the dealer having a ten-value face down card when he has an Ace showing (i.e. a blackjack).
 If insurance kicks in you are paid out 2-1 but the odds of it coming into play are less than 2-1, so just don’t do it.

 7. Play your own game

-Most of the time when you are playing blackjack online, it’ll be you against the computer.
-But you might just be “sitting” with other players in a live blackjack game or even on a multi-player virtual game.
+Most of the time when you are playing 21 online, it’ll be you against the computer.
+But you might just be “sitting” (virtually of course) with other punters in a live dealer blackjack game or even on a multi-player virtual game.
 Ignore everyone else and focus on your own game. effectively it’s you against the dealer in these situations as well.

 8. Don’t Play Negative Progressive Systems like the Martingale.

 In negative progressive systems like the Martingale, you increase your bet after a loss to try and claw back losses on the next hand.
 These kinds of systems, that are popular with roulette players, don’t really make sense in blackjack.
 You should only increase your bet when you think that there are more high cards than low cards remaining in the shoe.